jsakamoto/Toolbelt.Blazor.HeadElement/README.md

 ## Summary

-This components and services allows you to **change the title of document, "meta" elements such as OGP, and "link" elements on your Blazor app**.
+This components and services allows you to **change the title of document, "meta" elements such as OGP, and "link" elements such as canonical url, favicon etc. on your Blazor app**.

 This package supports both seiver-side Blazor and client-side Blazor WebAssembly app.